dicook/SISBID/README.md

 ### Day 1 [zip file](https://github.com/dicook/SISBID/blob/master/SISBID_day1.zip)

 1. The grammar of graphics and ggplot2 (Di).
+Heike will do this in 2020
-1. Visual perception and effective plot construction (Heike)
+1. Visual perception and effective plot construction (Heike) Di will do this in 2020

 ### Day 2 [zip file](https://github.com/dicook/SISBID/blob/master/SISBID_day2.zip)

+Morning:

 1. Tidy data and tidying your messy data with tidyr (Heike).
 1. Data manipulation with dplyr, purrr and broom (Heike).

+Afternoon:

 1. Multivariate plots using ggplot2, GGally and tourr (Di).
 1. Advanced graphics, and statistical inference (Di)

 ### Day 3 [zip file](https://github.com/dicook/SISBID/blob/master/SISBID_day3.zip)

+Morning:

 1. Interactive and animated graphics using plotly and gganimate (Heike).
 1. Building interactive documents with Rmarkdown tools, learnr, flexdashboard (Di).
+XXX do we need this?
+I could expand more into leaflet and shiny and start with shiny in the morning.
 1. How to build a shiny app (Heike).

+Afternoon:

 1. Polish and share your own shiny app (Di).

 ## Examples